 Messrs.
-Ellertson, Burnett and Phillips are eligible to participate in our 2015 management incentive plan, or the 2015 bonus plan.
+Ellertson, Goldman and Hawkins are eligible to participate in our 2015 management incentive plan, or the 2015 bonus plan.
+Bonuses are measured as of December 31, 2015 and are expected to be calculated in the first quarter of this year and paid in April 2016.
 The 2015 bonus plan is designed to motivate and reward executives for the attainment of company-wide performance goals.
 The annual cash targets for Messrs.
-Ellertson, Burnett and Phillips are set at \$200,000, \$75,000 and \$150,000 respectively, 65% of which is subject to the achievement of certain sales targets and 35% of which is subject to the achievement of other company objectives.
+Ellertson, Goldman and Hawkins were set at \$200,000, \$100,000 and approximately \$192,000 respectively, 65% of which is subject to the achievement of certain sales targets and 35% of which is subject to the achievement of other company objectives.
 Messrs.
-Ellertson, Burnett and Phillips are eligible to receive more than 100% of their target bonuses if the company's performance exceeds the targets set forth in the 2015 bonus plan.
+Ellertson, Goldman and Hawkins are eligible to receive more than 100% of their target bonuses if the company's performance exceeds the targets set forth in the 2015 bonus plan.